Language-Based Protocol Testing: Language-Based Protocol Testing

-In order to represent the input structure of an \IO grammar during fuzzing, we use the concept of \textit{derivation trees}.
-A \textit{derivation tree} \( T \) is an ordered tree that encodes the syntactic structure of a string according to a context-free grammar (\cref{def:grammar}).
-Each internal node in \( T \) corresponds to a nonterminal in \( V \) and expands according to a production rule in \( R \), while leaf nodes correspond to terminals in \( \Sigma \) or the empty string \( \epsilon \).
+To represent the structure of an input during fuzzing, we use \textit{derivation trees}.
+A \textit{derivation tree} \( T \) is an ordered tree that encodes the syntactic structure of a string according to the grammar $G$ (\cref{def:grammar}).
+Each internal node \( n \) in \( T \) is labeled with a nonterminal \( A \in V \) and expands according to a production rule in \( R \); leaf nodes correspond to terminals in \( \Sigma \) or the empty string \( \varepsilon \).
 The yield of the tree forms a string in \( \Sigma^* \) generated by \( G \)~\cite{zamudio2025fandango}.

-In this work, each node \( n \in T \) is annotated with a label \( I(n) \), representing the parties responsible for sending and receiving the message generated by that subtree.
-This modification enables us to associate protocol-level message boundaries and directions directly with grammar-level constructs during fuzzing.
-We also introduce a read-only flag that can be assigned to each node.
-When enabled, this flag prevents the test data generator from modifying the node, for example, to satisfy a constraint. \Cref{fig:example-devtree} illustrates this change.
+In our approach, we extend the standard derivation tree to support protocol state tracking.
+Every node \( n \) labeled with a nonterminal \( A \) inherits the communication roles defined by the mapping $\pi(A) = (I_s, I_r)$ from \cref{def:io-grammar}.
+This explicitly associates message boundaries and direction (sender/receiver) with the tree structure.
+Additionally, we introduce a boolean \emph{read-only} flag for each node.
+When enabled, this flag prevents \FANDANGO from mutating the node (e.g., to satisfy a constraint). \Cref{fig:example-devtree} illustrates this augmented tree structure.

-Nonterminals used in an \IO grammar can be annotated with a sending and a receiving party (formally defined as~$I$).
-These parties are expected to send or receive a message resulting from expanding the corresponding nonterminal, respectively.
-An \IO grammar also contains the information about how these parties transmit over the network.
-Each party specifies how to send messages to said party, and also how to inject the received messages from the external party into the fuzzer logic.
+While the grammar defines the abstract set of parties $\mathcal{I}$, the fuzzer requires concrete implementations to handle network transmission.
+The \IO grammar specification includes bindings that define how these parties interact.
+This design allows users to implement custom communication logic, making the specification highly versatile.
+A typical party implementation defines three core methods, as shown in \Cref{fig:party-spec-gpt}:

-The implementation of how messages are passed between the fuzzer and all non-fuzzer-controlled parties is left for the user to design.
-It can either leverage on existing Python libraries, or implement the socket communication itself, which makes this type of specification extremely versatile.
+The \FANDANGO command line interface comes with predefined party implementations for common client and server scenarios.
+To test an \SMTP server, for instance, it is not necessary to explicitly define a client.
+Instead, it suffices to invoke \FANDANGO with the option \texttt{-{}-client tcp://localhost:8025}, and the given \SMTP \IO grammar; it then connects as client to port~25 on the local host using tcp.